 Water is precious; we all know that most of us also understand that our bodies are 70% water.
 So it only makes sense to drink the purest and cleanest water since it is our life force.

 Now on my journey to zero waste, one of the first things I splashed out for was a stainless steel water bottle.
-The Yeti was my model of choice, and I am still pleased with it, although I made a small modification.
+The Yeti was my choice model, and I am still pleased with it, although I made a small modification.
 Maybe I am overdoing it here but, I didn’t want any plastic to touch my water, so I added the aluminum foil to the lid.

 Related: Microplastic Pollution in Sea Salt.

 As we are currently traveling around Canada, our water source changes continuously.
 Now we rarely buy bottled water (only fizzy and in a glass, of course), and we didn’t feel like carrying a soda stream with us everywhere we go, even though we both love fizzy water.
 It just causes us to laugh when you can burp after every sip; I know gotta keep the inner child alive. 😉

 But seriously, tap water is more controlled than bottled water, and it is four times less the cost of bottled water.
 To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine, and I can taste it and smell it exceptionally quickly.
 In Quebec City, I couldn’t even drink tap water.

 What are the solutions?

 First, I saw GoPure at a zero-waste shop in Montreal, and I got really excited.
-Simply drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
+Drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
 Can it get any better?

 Perhaps?
-I wasn’t too happy about the fact that it comes in a little plastic capsule which you need to replace.
+I wasn’t too happy that it comes in a little plastic capsule that you need to replace.
 Being plastic and all that didn’t work for me.
 So I continued my search.

 Buying another product embedded in plastic that you need to refill or replace every couple of months.
 I wanted something that you can simply just drop into the water bottle, and it would do its job.